Short description

 Prerequisites

-Make sure that you complete the following prerequisites:
+Make sure that you complete these prerequisites:

 PS C:\> Install-windowsFeature RSAT-ADDS,RSAT-AD-AdminCenter,RSAT-ADDS-Tools,GPMC,RSAT-DNS-Server